bookle/DataMapper/README.md

 For this to work, enum values must be integers and the db type should be convertible to integer (byte, smallint, int).

+### Natural Mappings

+Data values should map naturally to .NET values.
+If a value can be null, you should always map it to a nullable type.
+Blob types should map to byte array.
+Unique identifiers should map to Guid.

 ### Named Parameters

 To avoid SQL injection attacks, be sure to use parameterized sql (note: using SQLite syntax.
 For SQL Server you would use ```@``` instead of ```$```).
 Here's an example: